Print as pdf FREE tract Christian Life

 Bad company corrupts good character (1 Cor.
 15:33), so we must be careful with our friends and who teaches us.
 We need to avoid every kind of evil (1 Thess.
 5:22) and that includes certain people, places and things.
 It’s possible to believe in vain (1 Cor.
 15:2), cease believing (Lk.
 8:13) and have our faith shipwrecked and destroyed (1 Tim.
 1:19; 2 Tim.
 2:18).
 We can also fall away (Heb.
 6:6; Lk.
 8:13) and no longer be known by Jesus after we had a burning spiritual lamp (Mt.
 25:12).
 If we take words away from God’s book of prophecy, he will take our share of the holy city away from us (Rev. 22:19).
 Loving God is a salvation issue (James 2:5; 1 Cor.
 2:9), which is the same as obeying God (Jn.
 14:15, 21,23).
 Being faithful to God (Rev. 2:10,11) is also a salvation issue.

 God will take our talent back if we do not bring forth gain (Mt.
 25:28) and have us cast into outer darkness where there is weeping and gnashing of teeth (Mt.
 25:30), which is a description of the fiery furnace (Mt.
 13:41,42; 13:49,50; 8:12) and not a place in heaven like the heretical eternal security teachers want us to believe.
 If we don’t forgive others who sin against us, we will not be forgiven (Mt.
 6:14,15; 18:34,35).
 We must follow Jesus to have the light of life (Jn.
 8:12).
 If we defile our bodily temple, God will destroy us (1 Cor.
 3:17).
 If we become a friend of this world we also become God’s enemy (James 4:4), and raging fire will consume God’s enemies (Heb.
 10:27).
 We must come out from the world and be separate to be received by God (2 Cor.
 6:14-17).
+That is basic to the Christian life, but there is more!
 We must endure to the end through persecutions to be saved (Mt.
 10:22).
 We can have the Spirit of God leave us (1 Sam.
 16:14; Heb.
 3:6).
 We are told to hold on to what we have so that no one will take our crown (Rev. 3:11), and hold to our courage and the hope which we profess (Heb.
 3:6).
 The cowardly, the unbelieving, the vile, the murderers, the sexually immoral, those who practice magic arts, the idolaters and all liars—their place will be in the fiery lake of burning sulfur (Rev 21:8).
 For of this you can be sure: No immoral, impure or greedy person—such a man is an idolater—has any inheritance in the kingdom of Christ and of God.
 (Eph 5:5) The unrighteous will not inherit the kingdom of God, that is, the fornicators, idolaters, adulterers, effeminate, homosexuals, thieves, covetous, drunkards, revilers and swindlers will not inherit the kingdom of God (1 Cor.
 6:9,10).
 Even hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions, envy, drunkenness, orgies and the like can cause one not to inherit the kingdom of God (Gal 5:19-21).
+The true Christian life is a holy life, set apart for God.

 To think we can sow to please the flesh and reap eternal life is an indirect evil attempt to mock God and to be deceived (Gal.
 6:7-9).
 The devil is not in hell now, but is trying to devour us (1 Pet.
 5:8,9), and we must resist him to have him flee (James 4:7).
 We must put on the whole armor of God to stand against the devil (Eph.
 6:11).There are no secret sins, motives or thoughts before God (Heb.
 4:13).
 It has always been impossible to sin and get away with it, even for the angels (2 Pet.
 2:4-9).
 It is better to cut your hand or foot off and gouge your eye out than for sin to drag you into eternal hell fire (Mk.
 9:43-48).
 It is righteousness which delivers from spiritual death (Prov.
 10:2; 11:4), and the righteous are those who do what is right (1 Jn.
 3:7).
 Those who do what is sinful are from the devil (1 Jn.
 3:8).
+(Too few know that about the Christian life.)
 We know that we have come to know him if we obey his commands (1 John 2:3).
 The man who says, “I know him,” but does not do what he commands is a liar, and the truth is not in him (1 John 2:4).
 The man who loves his life will lose it, while the man who hates his life in this world will keep it for eternal life.
 (John 12:25) We can develop a sinful and unbelieving heart which turns away from God (Heb.
 3:12).
 To share in Christ, we must hold firm till the end the confidence we had at first (Heb.
 3:14).
 To continue to remain in the Son, we will have to see to it that what we have heard from the beginning remains in us (1 Jn.
 2:24,25) According to true grace teaching, eternal life is also a hope (Titus 3:7), yet to be reaped (Gal.
 6:8,9), in the age to come (Mk.
 10:30) for only those who persist in doing good (Rom.
 2:7), and do not grow weary and give up (Gal.
 6:9).
 The most righteous man on earth in his day was Job and he was blameless, upright, feared the Lord and shunned evil (Job 1:8).
+You can live godly too!
 God esteems: him who is humble and contrite in spirit, and trembles at his word (Isa 66:2).
+The aforementioned truths about the Christian life are too little known in our dark day.

 The most exhaustive, comprehensive and fully documented refutation to the heresy of eternal security ever written is the 801 page book, entitled The Believer's Conditional Security: Eternal Security Refuted.